DESI Data Release 1: Stellar Catalogue: Contents of the release

 While repeated observations of targets were not the main goal of the MWS, many objects are in fact observed multiple times across the duration of the survey.
 There are several reasons for this: \begin{itemize} \item Some stars are flux calibration standards, and any DESI tile covering the same area will tend to repeatedly select these targets. \item In the case of multiple survey passes covering the same area, some targets may be re-observed due to the lack of alternative targets with high enough priority. \item Some target classes specifically prioritise multiple observations \citep[e.g., {\tt MWS\_BHB}; see ][]{Myers2023}. \item When the observation of a given DESI tile does not reach the required effective exposure time (e.g. 180 seconds for the bright program of the main survey), an additional observation will be attempted \citep[see ][for more details]{guy23,Schlafly2023}.
 This can happen for example in case of observing conditions that become worse throughout the duration of the exposure.
 That happens particularly frequently with the backup program \citep{backup_paper}. \end{itemize}

 Table~\ref{tab:nrepeats} gives a total number of {\it Gaia} sources in this VAC with more than one DESI observation within different surveys and programs (note that some sources have been observed many times across multiple surveys and programs as well).
 The table shows that the largest number of repeated observations comes from the backup program.
 This is caused by the conditions of observations being poor and DESI tiles in that program often requiring more than one exposure.
-Around half a million objects have also been observed multiple times in the bright program of the main survey, followed by quarter of a million of objects with re-observations in the dark program.
+Around half a million objects have also been observed multiple times in the bright program of the main survey, followed by quarter of a million objects with re-observations in the dark program.
 The {\tt sv3} survey also provides a significant number of objects with repeated measurements, because of the so-called 1\% survey \citep[see][]{DESI_SV_PAPER}, where a small area of the sky was observed repeatedly to achieve high degree of completeness across all target classes.

 The total number of single-epoch spectra measurements for this VAC is 10,012,925.
-This includes around 4 million spectra for objects observed only once, where the spectrum should be identical to the coadded spectrum.
+This includes around 4 million spectra for objects observed only once, where the spectrum is mostly identical to the coadded spectrum.\footnote{The coadded single epoch spectra are not exactly identical to single epoch spectra due to an identified resolution matrix and masking bug that affects a tiny fraction of pixels in DESI spectra, see Appendix E in \citet{DESI_DR1_2025}}